Olacdy/Quotes_Author_Scraper/README.md

 By doing this project I wanted to demonstrate my abilities to solve problems connected with data mining.

 Problem.
-Site "Quotes to Scrape" is designed to explore different techniques and ways of scraping data from web page.
+Site "Quotes to Scrape" is designed to explore different techniques and ways of scraping data from web pages.
 Standard practice is to scrape quotes from every page, but I decided to go further and scrape all quotes authors.
-To solve that task, I have been using Python framework called Scrapy.
-Its a powerful tool witch gives you many means to scrape data and represent it in different formats.
+To solve that task, I have been using a Python framework called Scrapy.
+It's a powerful tool that gives you many means to scrape data and represent it in different formats.

-Designed script allows users to scrape authors and save them in one of the following formats: JSON, SQLite, MySQL and XML.
+The designed script allows users to scrape authors and save them in one of the following formats: JSON, SQLite, MySQL, and XML.

 #### Technologies